 G) Complete Human Resources Requirements

-You will receive several emails from Human Resources Department of Atrium Health Wake Forest Baptist prompting you to complete documentation prior to orientation.
-Please complete the following items within 72 hours of receipt of the email:
+You will receive several emails from the Human Resources Department of Atrium Health Wake Forest Baptist prompting you to complete several processes with their office.

 An email will be sent from “Card Access” with the title “Please Submit your ID Photo” and will contain details of how to submit your photograph through an application called “Cloud Card”.
 Your badge will be issued during orientation.
 Please check your junk email box for this message if it is not in your inbox and let us know if you have not received it within four weeks of being onboarded.